Quantum Gross-Pitaevskii Equation

 \emph{Symplectic structure ---} Let us now discuss in more detail the mathematical structure of the QGPE.
 Since it contains the quantities $\rho_{L,R}(x)$, which are defined by integrating Eq.~\eqref{eq:densitymatrices}, it forms a set of coupled non-linear partial integro-differential equations\footnote{One can also formulate time evolution differential equations for $\rho_{L,R}(x)$ in order to make it into a larger set of ordinary non-linear partial differential equations.} containing first order time derivatives and second order space derivatives.
 It is a non-commutative generalization of the normal GPE in that it is defined in terms of matrix variables.
 Indeed, the normal GPE is recovered from Eq.~\eqref{eq:qgpR} in the limit $D=1$ by setting $R(x)=\phi(x)$ and observing that commutators then vanish.
 In that limit, $\int_{x_1}^{x_2} Q(x)\,\mathrm{d} x$ acts as on overall scalar factor (norm and phase) that can be absorbed in the boundaries.

-Just like the normal GPE and essentially any TDVP equation, the real-time QGPE evolution forms a classical Hamiltonian system where $\braket{\Psi[\overline{Q},\overline{R},\overline{\bm{v}}_1,\overline{\bm{v}}_2]|\operator{H}|\Psi[Q,R,\bm{v} _1,\bm{v}_2]}$ plays the role of the classical Hamiltonian, and is a constant of motion when $\operator{H}$ is time-independent.
-The symplectic structure comes for free since any complex submanifold of Hilbert space is automatically K\"{a}hler, with the metric determined by the physical overlap of two tangent vectors.
+Just like the normal GPE and essentially any TDVP equation, the real-time QGPE evolution forms a classical Hamiltonian system where $\braket{\Psi[\overline{Q},\overline{R},\overline{\bm{v}}_1,\overline{\bm{v}}_2]|\operator{H}|\Psi[Q,R,\bm{v} _1,\bm{v}_2]}$ plays the role of the classical Hamiltonian.
+The resulting differential equations are therefore symplectic and the energy expectation value is a constant of motion when $\operator{H}$ is time-independent\cite{Kramer:1981aa}\footnote{The symplectic and geometric structure are only compatible for complex submanifolds of Hilbert space, which are automatically {K\"{a}}hler with the Hermitian metric determined by the physical overlap of any two tangent vectors to the manifold}.
 When using the QGPE with imaginary time evolution $t\to -\ic \tau$ to find a cMPS approximation for the quantum ground state, this symplectic structure is of course lost and the energy expectation value decreases monotonically until convergence.